uintdev/uintdev/README.md

 I'm a software developer and graphic designer.
 Developing and testing the security of software and websites.

-I work on software that makes life easier and have fancy & modern functionality.
+I work on software that makes life easier with fancy & modern functionality.
 Full-fledged tools and experiments.
 While getting to know existing and new technologies along the way.

 What else do I do?
 - Create illustrations, noticeably for the more recent projects 🎨